-Likely to Potential Conflict with status of Probable Conflict with status of No Likely interaction Improve status of SEOs- likely to be SEOs- unlikely to with status SEOs mitigated be mitigated of SEOs The Visitor Experience Development Plan's (VEDP's) Vision is to: 'Increase dwell time and inspire visitors and the next generation to become B1 B2 B3 B1 B2 B3 PHH1 be mitigated 01 3203 custodians of the Burren and Cliffs of Moher'.
-PHH1 S1 S1 W1 W2 W3 Castedians of the Barrer and Office of Monte.
-W1 W2 AC1 M1 M2 M3 The VEDP recommends guiding principles and future measures of success including: W3 AC1 CH1 CH2 L1 Increase environmental conservation through sustainable tourism; M1 M2 0111 0112 21 Build community support for tourism through events and local-buy programmes; M3 CH1 Boost the visitor connection with the Burren and overall visitor satisfaction: CH2 L1 Maximise the economic and social of tourism to the destination; and • Implement measures for visitor management that will help to improve the overall visitor experience as well as retain (and in some cases improve) the region's unique natural heritage and cultural assets.
+Likely to Potential Conflict Probable Conflict No Likely Improve with status of with status of interaction status of SEOs- likely to be SEOs- unlikely to with status SEOs mitigated be mitigated of SEOs The Visitor Experience Development Plan's (VEDP's) Vision is to: 'Increase dwell time and inspire visitors and the next generation to become B1 B2 B3 B1 B2 B3 PHH1 Ĭ custodians of the Burren and Cliffs of Moher'.
+PHH1 S1 S1 W1 W2 W3 W1 W2 AC1 M1 M2 M3 The VEDP recommends guiding principles and future measures of success including: W3 AC1 CH1 CH2 L1 Increase environmental protection and enhancement through sustainable tourism; M1 M2 Build community support for tourism through events and local-buy programmes; M3 CH1 Boost the visitor connection with the Burren and overall visitor satisfaction; CH2 L1 Maximise the economic and social of tourism to the destination; and • Implement measures for visitor management that will help to improve the overall visitor experience as well as retain (and in some cases improve) the region's unique natural heritage and cultural assets.
 The key objectives of the Burren and Cliffs of Moher VEDP are to develop hero, supporting and ancillary experiences for the region that will: Motivate visitors to stay longer and spend more; Extend the length of the season; Align to relevant brand, target markets and segments; Sustain and increase job creation in the local area; and Protect the special environmental character of the region.
 It is the aim of the VEDP to: Encourage and engage businesses and local partners; Maintain business engagement beyond the project lifetime; and Build lasting links between national partners and local tourism experiences.
-The Burren and Cliffs of Moher area is under the Wild Atlantic Way key proposition, which is to "Experience one of the wildest, most enhancing and culturally rich coastal touring routes in the world.
+The Burren and Cliffs of Moher area is under the Wild Atlantic Way key proposition , which is to "Experience one of the wildest, most enhancing and culturally rich coastal touring routes in the world.
 Wherever you travel along the Wild Atlantic Way you'll find magic, adventure, history and beauty in abundance".
-The VEDD identifies as your Harr Formarianness (aborise that quatername and connect with that above and the Will Albertia West to work and the Will Albertia The VEDP identifies seven Hero Experiences (stories that customers can connect with that showcase the Wild Atlantic Way key proposition) that are supported by various Hero Products (the customer accesses these experiences through the Hero Products) and Supporting Experiences (what each business does to bring the hero products to life) and Ancillary Experiences (how the wider tourism offering supports the regional themes).
-These are detailed in full in the main VEDP document. supports the regional themes).
+The VEDP identifies seven Hero Experiences (stories that customers can connect with that showcase the Wild Atlantic Way key proposition) that are supported by various Hero Products (the customer accesses these experiences through the Hero Products) and Supporting Experiences (what each business does to bring the hero products to life) and Ancillary Experiences (how the wider tourism offering supports the regional themes).
 These are detailed in full in the main VEDP document.
-1 1 L 1
+SEA Commentary: